Prague Experience logoPrague tourist information & travel guide logo

 map showing Lesser Town Square in Prague

-The Lesser Town Square (Malostranské náměstí) in Prague lies at the heart of the Lesser Town (Malá Strana) and has been the hub of this side of the river since the 10th century.
+The Lesser Town Square (Malostranské náměstí) has been the hub of the Lesser Town in Prague since the 10th century.

-In the upper half of the square, opposite the entrance to St. Nicholas is the beautifully restored Liechtenstein Palace, which hosts a regular programme of classical concerts.
+At the top of the square, opposite St. Nicholas, is the beautifully restored Liechtenstein Palace, which hosts regular classical music concerts.

-In the lower half of the square there is a major tram stop, from which you can travel in one direction to Wenceslas Square, and in the other to Prague Castle.
+In the lower half of the square is a major Tram stop, from which passengers can travel in one direction to Prague Castle, and in the other across the Vltava River to the Old Town and Wenceslas Square.

 -----------------------------------------------